nguyendan07/oidc-client-demo/README.md

-# Demo openid connect client using flask-oidc
+# Demo single sign on client application using flask-oidc

 # Get it up and running